RGraph is a JavaScript charts library based on

 }

-This method will return you an appropriate angle for the given value.
+This method will give you an angle for the given value.

 This method will return the index that corresponds to the ring that you're currently hovering over or clicking on.